 Dogs who are extremely anxious about fireworks can get stuck in a state of stress where their body stiffens.
 By wrapping your dog in a cloth or a Thundershirt, you can calm them down and help them to feel safe and secure.

 Don't ever punish your cat or dog for displaying anxious behaviour, that will only increase insecurity.
 Try to stay calm yourself, as your confident energy will help make your pet feel safe.
 Talk to your pet in a calm, encouraging way ('good booooy, you're doing fine') and stay close to make sure they know they are not alone.

 Plan ahead for the next big Fireworks

-New Year's is only 7 weeks away.
 Consider spending December 31 in a firework-free pet-friendly hotel where your pet can celebrate a quiet and peaceful New Year's.
 Many of these hotels are booked quite early, so make sure to plan ahead.

 Do you want to celebrate New Year's Eve with plenty of fun and fireworks, but want to make sure your pet feels safe and sound?
-Book a Pawshake pet sitter in a quiet, cosy, home environment.
+Book a Pawshake pet sitter in a quiet, cozy, home environment.
 Pawshake pet sitters offer home dog boarding during New Year's Eve so your furry friend can enjoy a calm and safe evening.